Help And Support

 “To empower and enable wheelchair users to lead full and active lives by helping them obtain the right mobility equipment from both the statutory and private sector”.

 Centre for Independent Living Kent

 CiLK exists to help its members, and others who share its philosophy, to be self-advocates, to take control and have real choice over how they live their lives.

 Benefits & Work

-Provides excellent guides and advice for those dealing with benefits issues, particularly those going through assessments and appeals for PIP.
+An information service that provides excellent guides and advice for those dealing with benefits issues, particularly those going through assessments and appeals for PIP.